Auto Accident Laws

 Why you need a motor vehicle accident attorney?

-An attorney can help you evaluate the actual cost of damages associated with your accident.
+An attorney is well-versed in auto accident law and can help you evaluate the actual cost of damages associated with your accident.
 Although you may receive estimates for fixing your car or bills for hospital visits, there are potential future costs that may surpass policy limits.

 Policy limits are a controlling factor in settlement negotiations.
 Policy limits are contractually agreed to caps on how much will be paid out.
 Often drivers purchase the minimum insurance required by law, limits which are easily exceeded.